phidatahq/phidata/README.md

 ## ✨ What is phidata?

 Phidata is a toolkit for building AI products.
-It gives you production-ready AI Apps that can run locally using docker or be deployed to AWS with 1 command.
+It provides production-ready AI Apps that you can run locally using docker or deploy to AWS with 1 command.

-Its goal is to provide a paved-path for building AI products to anyone with basic python skills.
+Its goal is to provide a paved-path for building AI products, to anyone with basic python skills.

 ## 🎖 Use it to build